ManthanPaliwal/Web-Based-Feedback-Management-System/README.md

 ![Screenshot (156)](https://github.com/ManthanPaliwal/Web-Based-Feedback-Management-System/assets/97386932/210255c7-cd17-41aa-88cb-ea8c95d18b46)

 <h3 >Student Feedback Page</h3>
-<p>Here student can give feedback to the perticular teacher of perticular branch so this feedback will save on database so the admin can check how much student is satisfied with the teacher which is recruited by the Administration</p>
+<p>Here student can give feedback to the particular teacher of particular branch so this feedback will save on database so the admin can check how much student is satisfied with the teacher which is recruited by the Administration</p>

 ![Screenshot (157)](https://github.com/ManthanPaliwal/Web-Based-Feedback-Management-System/assets/97386932/8946f69d-0a11-4ffe-9a1a-c21742ed6927)